hackforla/access-the-data/README.md

 - Provide instructions.

 # Contact info

-Include at least one way (or more, if possible) to reach your team with questions or comments.
+To reach our team with questions or comments, you can slack us on the #data-literacy channel on Slack or email dataliteracy@hackforla.org.

 ### Licensing